 Participants and collecting data: Data were collected in Gorgan, northern region of Iran (23), from November to March, 2013.
-The target population of this cross sectional study was female students (3625 in total) from both private and state funded high school children grade, 9th (15-16 years) to12th (16-17 years).
+The target population of this cross sectional study was female students (3625 from both private and state in total) funded high school children grade, 9th (15-16 years) to 12th (16-17 years).
 Among all of 34 female high schools, eight of them were selected by utilizing multistep cluster sampling approach which 255 students participate in the present study.
-Mentally retarded or handicapped and subjects who had pain due to accident considered were as an exclusion criteria.
+Mentally retarded or handicapped and subjects who had pain due to accident considered exclusion as an criteria.
 This research was approved by the school authorities and the ethics committee of Golestan University of medical science.
 Questionnaires were offered by teacher during an appropriate school time and were taken in a sealed envelope.